cyanochroite/celestine/README.rst

 Licences
 ********

-The licence for :program:`Cascadia Code` is the
+The licence for :code:`Cascadia Code` is the
 `SIL Open Font License <https://scripts.sil.org/OFL>`_.

-The licence for :program:`celestine` is the
+The licence for :code:`celestine` is the
 `European Union Public Licence <https://eupl.eu/>`_.